CaioFPeres/SkyChunksAndSkyIslands/README.md

 This plugin NEEDS to be used with Paper Server, because its very CPU consuming and Paper got a lot of performance improvements, so it can handle pretty well.

 I tested it with Spigot Server and it kinda had a worse time than Paper, even crashed.
+Even Paper can also crash, if it does, just try again, or you can try to let the server use more RAM through a .bat file with this command:

+java -Xmx4096M -Xms4096M -jar paper-1.16.4.jar

+Just create a txt file and rename it with start.bat for example, and set the amount of RAM you think its good.
+On the command above i set 4096 mb.
+I tested it with 1024 mb and it can run, but sometimes can crash or give OutOfMemory exception.

 You should need a good CPU also, but i think thats not a must.
 Just wait and it shall do it.
-The first run is the worst, then after that new chunk loading is not that high.Wait a little to join the server.
-After done message, wait until your fans calm down lol
+The first run is the worst, then after that new chunk loading is not that high.
+Wait a little to join the server.
+After "done" message, wait until your fans calm down lol

 After you join the server, go into creative mode and set yourself a spawning point with commands as /setspawn or /setworldspawn in a chunk with a tree ( i think thats the only thing necessary to progress in minecraft lol).